lunchbag/hugo-blog/content/posts/feb-weekly-2.md

 This week, I started a pilot program to have a slow and controlled onboarding of users.

 I first reached out to churned users who specifically noted they wanted to wait until EU bank syncing was available.
 Next, I reached out to existing users.
 Finally, I sent out a newsletter to all our subscribers with an open call to join the pilot.
 Over 65 people have shown interest so far and nearly 50% of them are not yet paying Lunch Money users.
 So far, I am pretty excited about these numbers.

-### Engineering (General): 6 hours, 10 minutes

-"Minor" bug fixes and "minor" feature improvements don't seem so minor anymore after I realize I spent over 6 hours on them.
-This is mostly from revamping the visual filter for the Accounts page and supporting multiple file uploads for our CSV importing tool (see our latest changelog entry [here](https://feedback.lunchmoney.app/changelog/153)).
-Time really flies when you're coding.

 ### Contractor prep: 3 hours, 33 minutes